chef-boneyard/delivery-cluster/README.md

 #### 2) Provisioning infrastructure [SSH/Kitchen]

 You can provision your infrastructure on your prefered provider.
-We will use [KichenCI](http://kitchen.ci/) for the easy setup so you can get familiarize.
+We will use [KichenCI](http://kitchen.ci/) for the easy setup so you can get familiar.

 Depending on the resources you have on your workstation we recommend you to create the minimum number of instances (3):